Ram81/pirlnav/README.md

   sbatch job_scripts/run_objectnav_training.sh habitat_baselines/config/objectnav/il_objectnav.yaml
   ```

-For training the behavior cloning policy on the PickPlace task using the disk based setup:
+For training the behavior cloning policy on the Pick-and-Place task using the disk based setup:

 1. Use the following script for multi-node training